 “I can’t explain it, other than I was overcome by some kind of a feeling that checked that box.”

 The Jenny provided similar feelings—even I could see that—that made Dorian’s calculated risks and discomforts worthwhile for him, something we might approximate with words such as freedom, connection, transcendence.

 Dorian said he marvels sometimes at the signs and portents.
 He described a photo he took from his cockpit, showing the wing over a solid cloud formation, that exactly matched one taken around WWI by his passenger’s uncle, who flew a Jenny.
 Another photo shows the shadow of his Jenny against the clouds, completely encompassed by a rainbow, which Dorian said felt to him like the spirit of all the Jenny aviators who had ever lived, saying thanks for keeping the Jenny alive.

 Update: the Jenny that staff writer John Griswold rode in for this piece went down on May 15, 2023.
-See our newsletter next month for the story.
+See Griswold’s subsequent essay for the story.

 • • •

 Watch Dorian and Elaine Walker’s new film, Legends of the Sky: The Liberty Plane.

 Purchase a DVD of Legends of the Sky: The Jenny, here.

 Support the work of the non-profit Friends of Jenny here.